Fast Power Curve Approximation for Posterior Analyses: Introduction

-Several Bayesian hypothesis testing methods exist.
-Methods based on posterior probabilities have been introduced in a variety of settings (see e.g., \citet{berry2010bayesian, brutti2014bayesian, stevens2022cpm}).
-Given data observed from two groups, the relevant posterior probability is
+Several Bayesian interval hypothesis testing methods exist, including approaches with posterior probabilities, Bayes factors, and credible intervals.
+Testing methods based on posterior probabilities have been introduced in various settings (see e.g., \citet{berry2010bayesian, brutti2014bayesian, stevens2022cpm}).
+Given data observed from two groups, the posterior probability $Pr(H_1 ~|~ data)$ is compared to a critical value $0.5 \le \gamma < 1$.
+If that probability is greater than $\gamma$, one should conclude $\theta_1 - \theta_2 \in (\delta_L, \delta_U)$.
+Larger values of $\gamma$ allow one to draw conclusions with more conviction.